 - Increased resilience with proprietary technology solutions and cybersecurity

 “Our entire Operations Team is dedicated to the mission of improving patient care and the quality of people’s lives,” said Bill Abington, executive vice president of Global Operations for Medline.
 “Every team member, from our distribution center operators and fleet drivers to our leadership team have this same mission, and know they are integral to the success of healthcare.
 The investments we are making to deliver the supplies healthcare providers need in good times and bad means we can stay even more connected to providers and their patients.
-With these investments, we can deliver products to 98 percent of U.S. customers within two to four hours.”
+With these investments, we can deliver products to nearly all of U.S. customers within 24 hours.”

 20+ manufacturing facilities

 Over the past three years, Medline has also expanded manufacturing capabilities across North America.
 Most recently, Medline expanded its manufacturing facility in Lithia Springs, Ga. as part of its North American Manufacturing Expansion (NAME) initiative to produce face masks with a mix of foreign and domestic materials, its first time manufacturing them in the United States.
 In 2021, the company plans to install a second line and ultimately anticipates producing more than 36 million face masks per month.

 - New manufacturing of hand sanitizer in Hartland, Wisc.

 - Expansion of manufacturing of hand sanitizer gel packets during the height of pandemic in Meriden, Conn.

 - NAMIC brand of fluid management systems upgrades

 - Expansion of Medline ReNewal medical device reprocessing